 A leukoplakia is usually harmless, and goes away a few weeks after the cause of the irritation is removed.

-This is quite different to the white tongue described above, where the whole tongue is white or grey, but brushing with a toothbrush gets rid of.
+This is quite different to the white tongue described above, where the whole tongue is white or grey, and brushing with a toothbrush gets rid of the white area.

-Oral thrush is most common in babies and older folk, in particular denture wearers.
+An Oral thrush yeast infection is most common in babies and older folk, in particular denture wearers.
 People with diabetes and people using a steroid inhaler for asthma or lung disease are also more likely to get thrush.

-Oral thrush also occurs after a course of antibiotics for some other problem.
-The antibiotics can upset the balance of bacteria in the mouth, allowing the Candida albicans to grow more quickly and get a foot-hold.
+Oral thrush can also occur after a course of antibiotics for some other problem.
+The antibiotics can upset the balance of bacteria in the mouth, allowing the Candida albicans (the yeast "bugs") to grow more quickly and get a foot-hold.